 24. The tasks of the catechist include:

-- to go deeper into the Christian message through the knowledge of the biblical and liturgical sources and of ongoing living tradition of the church, including the theological, social and ecumenical movements which enliven the church today;
+- going deeper into the Christian message through the knowledge of the biblical and liturgical sources and of ongoing living tradition of the church, including the theological, social, and ecumenical movements which enliven the church today;

 - preparing the materials oneself as much as possible while collaborating with others in areas that are beyond one’s abilities.